boolnetwork/mining-scripts/README.md

 ## Running the Service

-Once you have ensured that your machine supports SGX1, you can proceed to run the keyring service.
-A keyring service requires obtaining events and state from a node service.
-In the configuration file, an official node is recommended as the data source.
-You can also start a local full node and use it as a data source once data synchronization is complete.
+After confirming that your machine supports SGX1/SGX2, you can proceed to launch the keyring service.
+The keyring service relies on obtaining events and state from a node service.
+In the configuration file, it is advisable to use an official node as the data source.
+Alternatively, you can initiate a local full node and utilize it as a data source once data synchronization is finished.

 ### Preparing an Account

-Before running, you need to create an account to act as the owner for holding and managing the current keyring service.
+Before initiating the process, you must create an account to serve as the owner responsible for holding and managing the current keyring service.

 #### Option 1

-Generate an account using the command `docker run -it --rm boolnetwork/bnk-node:latest identity generate`.
+Generate an account using the command `docker run -it --rm boolnetwork/bnk-node:release identity generate`.

 You will receive an output like this: